dancfc84/Project_1/readme.md

 ## How the game works

-I will describe how the game works and show code where I was met with a challenging problem that needed solving

-- When a start button is pressed a 10 x 20 grid is created
+- When the start button is pressed a 10 x 20 grid is created

-- This entails the creation of 200 divs, a class is added to them to style the grid.
+- This entails the creation of 200 divs, a class is added to each of them to style the grid.
 Each cell is then added to an array called cells.

-- I also created a score, lines cleared count, stored the top score in the browser using localstorage and a display showing what level you are currently on
+- A current score, a lines cleared count, a top score (stored in the browser using localstorage) and a display showing what level you are currently on is also created

-- The Tetriminos were created by setting the axis point of the Tetrimino to zero and then created the other three cells from that point.
+- The Tetriminos were created by setting the axis point of the Tetrimino to zero and then the other three cells were creatednfrom that point.
 Each shape has four rotations

 ```
 const ishape =  [